ClaudioMerola/ADxRay/README.md

 The lastest version also creates log files in the C:\ADXRay folder for each step executed by the script.

+This script may take several hours to complete!

 Releases can be found at: [Releases](https://github.com/Merola132/ADxRay/releases)